-The Message Bible writes Matthew 5:2-11 a little different than our traditional versions.
+The Message Bible writes Matthew 5:2-11 a little differently than our traditional versions.
 It reads:

 The Beatitudes of the Bible, NKJV

 You may not be a fan of the Message Bible.
-However, I enjoy seeing how the text interprets the traditional verse I grew up with.
-In a more traditional Bible version the text reads:
+However, I enjoy seeing how the text interprets the traditional verses I grew up with.
+In a more traditional Bible version, the text reads:

 Beatitudes in Luke